To catch a piranha, you need to find murky water. The Yanallpa Creek in the Pacaya Samiria National Reserve in Peru will do just fine.

 “They like the blood,” he said.
 “They think something is swimming by, and they come.”

 Within seconds, Segundo yanked a reluctant piranha from the water.
-He held it in outreached arms, so we all could grimace and photograph the jagged, razor-sharp teeth.
+He held it in outreached arms, so we all could grimace and photograph the razor-sharp teeth.
 Other than the extreme dental work, it’s a rather beautiful fish, with a crimson face and underside and a silver back.

 Segundo moved to return the fish to the water, but we objected.
 We wanted to eat it.
 Obligingly, the guide flipped it into a plastic-lined cooler.

 The rest of us weren’t as quick to snag our prey.
 The wily fish bit, but they swam off with the bait, time and time again.
 One dragged the pole along with the meat, but Segundo expertly snared it back with the hook of another.
-We kept trying, catching a few wayward sardines, moving about the boat to different locations, chatting away and congratulating those who had been successful and encouraging those who hadn’t.
+We kept trying, catching a few wayward sardines, moving about the boat to different locations, congratulating those who had been successful and encouraging those who hadn’t.

 As we got the hang of securing the bait, the fish became ours.
 Everyone caught at least one piranha.
 Scratch that one off the Bucket List.

-I’m proud to brag: Piranhas don’t eat me—I eat piranhas!
+But I’m proud to brag: Piranhas don’t eat me—I eat piranhas!